FullBoreStudios/branding-guide-Pennington-Station/README.md

-# branding-guide-starter-template
-Good starting place for creating a branding guide or marketing page...
+# Branding Guide for Pennington Station